-^{ -} Indicates a percentage that is not meaningful
+- Indicates a percentage that is not meaningful

-Other income, net increased by \$4.8 million in 2020 compared to 2019, primarily due to \$4.3 million in foreign exchange gains in 2020 compared to \$0.2 million in foreign exchange losses in 2019.
-The increase in foreign exchange gains was primarily due to currency fluctuations of the Euro, Swedish krona, British pound sterling, and Swiss franc versus the U.S. dollar in 2020 compared to the same period in 2019.
-Additionally, we recognized \$1.0 million of other income in 2020 due to a payment received from a state government as a result of our achievement of certain job creation and capital investment goals.
+Other expense was \$3.6 million in 2021 compared to other income of \$5.8 million in 2020.
+This change was primarily due to \$3.7 million in foreign exchange losses in 2021 compared to \$4.3 million in foreign exchange gains in 2020.
+Additionally, we recognized \$1.0 million in other income in 2020 due to a payment received from a state government as a result of our achievement of certain job creation and capital investment goals.